Pandiaraj-22/Countdown/README.md

 # Countdown
-this site is a callback hell countdown
+This site is a callback hell countdown

 ☆ JAVASCRIPT